nyuolab/MedDistractQA/README.md

 - **MedDistractQA-Nonliteral: Polysemous words:** Terms with clinical meanings used in non-clinical contexts.
 - **MedDistractQA-Bystander: Unrelated health references to third parties:** Mentions of health conditions that do not pertain to the core clinical query, but instead applied to an irrelevant third party.

 Our benchmark experiments reveal that these distractions can reduce LLM accuracy by up to **17.9%**.
-Notably, common approaches like retrieval-augmented generation (RAG) and medical fine-tuning did not consistently mitigate this degradation and, in some cases, introduced additional complexities.
+Notably, common approaches like retrieval-augmented generation (RAG) and medical fine-tuning, in some cases, introduced additional complexities that degraded performance.

 ## Key Features